jcaillon/valet/tests.d/cli-features/results.approved.md

 INFO     The commands index does not exist ⌜/tmp/valet.d/d3-2/commands⌝.
 Now silently building it using ⌜valet self build⌝ command.
 WARNING  Entering interactive mode for the function ⌜selfMock1⌝.
 This is not yet implemented.
-ERROR    Expecting ⌜1⌝ argument(s) but got ⌜0⌝.
+FAIL     Expecting ⌜1⌝ argument(s) but got ⌜0⌝.
 Use ⌜valet self mock1 --help⌝ to get help.

 Usage: